dataiku/dss-plugin-neo4j/README.md

 The Macro and Dataset components do not require specific actions or knowledge to be used, beyond the prerequisites above.

 As for the custom Recipes:
+* there are two types of Recipes:

-* an "Export Nodes" custom recipe that takes a DSS Dataset as input and creates Neo4j nodes
+  * "Export Nodes", that takes a DSS Dataset as input and creates Neo4j nodes
-* an "Export Relationships" custom recipe that takes a DSS Dataset as input and creates Neo4j relationships between existing nodes
+  * "Export Relationships", that takes a DSS Dataset as input and creates Neo4j relationships between existing nodes
+* each type of Recipe comes in two flavors:
+  * "Local", to be used when DSS and Neo4j run on the same host machine
+  * "Remote", to be used when DSS and Neo4j run on separate machines

 ### Using the Plugin
 The Plugin needs to be used in 2 steps: